cappittall/thermal/README.md

 ## Kurulum  - Installation

-1. Python  kurulu olduğundan emin olun,  - First, ensure that you have Python 3.9 installed on your system.
+1. Python  kurulu olduğundan emin olun.
+(First, ensure that you have Python 3.9 installed on your system)

 ```
 python --version